bodawei/jpegfile/README.md

 Example Uses
 ------------

-In the bin directory are two shell scripts that use this library to do some simple work with JPEG files.
+In the bin directory are three shell scripts that use this library to do some simple work with JPEG files.
 They might be a good place to start to see what this library can do.
 None of them will alter your original file.
 You can run them with:

     ./bin/jpegLister.sh ./bin/example.jpg

     ./bin/jshowsize.sh ./bin/example.jpg

+    ./bin/addComment.sh ./bin/example.jpg newfile.jpg "Hello World!"

+The code for the latter demonstrates how easy it is to manipulate a JPEG file (error checking not shown here):

+    public class AddComment {

+        public static void main(String[] args)  {

+           // Read in the jpeg file
+           JpegData parser = new JpegData();
+           RandomAccessFile file = new RandomAccessFile(args[0], "r");
+           parser.read(file);

+           // Create a comment segment to add to the file ComSegment comment = new ComSegment();
+           comment.setStringComment(args[2]);

+           // Add the comment to the parsed results.
+           // We put it after position 0 since 0 will be
+           // the marker for the start of the image parser.insertItem(1, comment);

+           // Write out the new image (take a look at it
+           // with jpegLister.sh or your favorite JPEG tool
+           // or just cat the file to see the string.
+           FileOutputStream out = new FileOutputStream(args[1]);
+           parser.write(out);
+           out.close();
+       }

+    }

+(Credit for the idea for this good example goes to [Alexander Zagnitov](https://github.com/azagniotov/stubby4j) (Thanks for the excellent suggestion!))

 Version and Legal Stuff
 -----------------------